Ryael/neon-shore/README.md

 #### Admins

-  28. As an admin, I want to be able to add a product so that I can add new products to the store via the product management menu
+  28. As an admin, I want to be able to add a product so that I can add new products to the store via the product management menu.

   29. As an admin, I want to be able to edit a product so that I can change the product details via the product management menu.